Businesses are making exits from the house of wet signatures and joining the bandwagon of electronics signatures.

 Revv provides a secure and forever cloud storage of all electronically signed documents using AWS SSE-S3 (Amazon Web Services Server-Side Encryption).

-Once signed, Revv offers the signers to download a copy of the signed document.
+Once signed, the recipients can download a copy of the signed document.

 Alternatively, Revv also sends a link to the signed document to the signer’s email box.